 -

 AWS is committed to supporting standardized, interoperable algorithms.
-Kyber is the
+ML-KEM is

-first post-quantum encryption algorithm selected for standardization by the NIST Post-Quantum
+the only post-quantum key exchange algorithm standardized and approved by the NIST Post-Quantum

 Cryptography project

-The new key exchange methods (listed in section How post-quantum hybrid key establishment works in Transfer Family) might change as the draft evolves towards standardization or when NIST ratifies the Kyber algorithm.
+The new key exchange methods (listed in section How post-quantum hybrid key establishment works in Transfer Family) might change as the draft evolves towards standardization.

 Note